veyeimaging/rk35xx_firefly/How to use VEYE and CS series cameras on Firefly's RK35XX board.md

 #### Overview
 This section describes how to update the RK35xx system to support our camera modules.

 For the kernel version 4.19, we provide a deb installation package that can be installed directly.
-For the kernel version 5.10, we provide a burning image.
+For the kernel version 5.10 and 6.1, we provide a burning image.
 For versions where no installer is provided, you will need to refer to later chapters to compile from the driver source code.

 Although we are now using Ubuntu system as an example to introduce, other Linux distributions can also refer to this article.

-#### kernel version 5.10
+#### kernel version 5.10 and 6.1

-For the ROC-RK3588S-PC, we have provided an image of the release system.
+For the ROC-RK3588S-PC and ROC-RK3576-PC, we have provided an image of the release system.

 Download the latest released image file corresponding to the camera model you are using from https://github.com/veyeimaging/rk35xx_firefly/releases/ .